 If you're looking for Saily eSIM for your next trip, you've probably come across PuraSim along the way.
-Both promise data upon landing without physical cards, but they don't yield the same results for a Hispanic traveler.
+Both promise data upon landing without physical cards, but they don't deliver the same results for a Hispanic traveler.
 Here's an honest comparison, with real prices from 2026.

 What is Saily and who is behind it

-Coverage: 218 destinations and plans
+Coverage: destinations and plans

 In terms of price, both operate in similar ranges but with nuances.
 Saily tends to offer plans with generous data and clear expiration dates; PuraSim opts for rounded prices and frequent promotions.
 As a reference, a local plan of a few GB for a week usually costs between 5 and 15 dollars depending on the destination.